bipio-server/bipio/README.md

 The server is currently distributed [headless](http://en.wikipedia.org/wiki/Headless_system).
 Sign in to [bipio](https://bip.io) to mount your local install from your browser.

-(**Please bear with me while the Architecture section is clarified)
+(**Please bare with me while the Architecture section is clarified)

 ## Installation